 Suffice it to say, ants are one of the top 5 most common and annoying household and garden pests out there.

-But while there are countless commercial products out there, they can also be harmful for the environment.
+But while there are countless commercial products available, they can also be harmful for the environment.
 Thus, if you’re like us, you’re always looking for a natural, safe remedy.
 Borax, a common household product, may well be one of those remedies.

 But what is borax, how does it work, and is it really safe?
 Let’s dig in and see if the hype is justified.